plumatic/plumatic.github.com/_posts/2014-04-08-prismatics-graph-at-strange-loop.markdown

 title: Prismatic's "Graph" at Strange Loop
 date: 2014-04-08 12:14:53.000000000 -07:00
 ---
-At last month's [Strange Loop][sl] conference, I gave a talk about "Graph", a library developed at Prismatic to simplify some of our complex software systems.
+At last month's [Strange Loop][sl] conference, I gave a talk about "Graph", a library developed to simplify some of our complex software systems.
 This post will briefly summarize the main ideas behind Graph; if you're left wanting more, the talk [slides][slides] go into considerably more detail, including real-world examples, and we'll be answering questions in the [Hacker News thread][hn].

-And if you're exited about working with us to release some great (soon to be) open source Clojure libraries like Graph, please ping us -- we're [hiring][hiring]!

 ## Motivation

-Software engineering is very important to us at Prismatic.
-We've written about our fondness for [fine-grained, composable abstractions (FCAs)][swe].
+Software engineering is very important to us.
+We've written about our fondness for fine-grained, composable abstractions (FCAs).
 However, in a number of our real systems, we've relentessly refactored and modularized according to these principles, but still found ourselves left with complex top-level compositions like these:

 ![]({{site.baseurl}}/content/images/2014/10/graph_ugly_graphs.png)